bbchung/clighter/README.md

 	hi clighterClassDecl term=NONE cterm=NONE ctermbg=255 ctermfg=232 gui=NONE
 ```

 ## FAQ

 ### The clighter plugin doesn't work.
-Vim version 7.4+ with python2.x is required, and make sure libclang(3.5 is
+Vim version 7.4 with python2.x is required, and make sure libclang(3.5 is
 recommended) is installed correctly and set g:clighter_libclang_file if need.

-### Why rename-refactoring function is an experimental function
+### Why rename-refactoring function is an experimental function?
 Even though libclang provides many useful informations, it's not enough to do
-cross file rename-refactoring, so Clighter needs to use its own way way to
+cross file rename-refactoring.
+Clighter needs to use its own way way to
 'guess' what should be renamed.
 Clighter can't gurantee the result of
 rename-factoring result is perfect.